-1.7 Guidelines issued by Confindustria, used as a basis for the Model prepared by the Company organisations and transmitted to the Ministry of Justice that, together with the other competent Ministries, may make observations within 30 days about their suitability for preventing the offences referred to in Decree 231/2001.
+Art.
+6, para.
+3, of the Decree expressly states that Organisation, Management and Control Models may be adopted with reference to Codes of Conduct prepared by Associations representing the Organisations and transmitted to the Ministry of Justice that, together with the other competent Ministries, may make observations within 30 days about their suitability for preventing the offences referred to in Decree 231/2001.